 Top Car Insurance Policies by Star Rating

-If you’re in the market for a car insurance policy, check out the table below which includes a snapshot of car insurance policies on Canstar’s database for each of a 25-29, 30-39 and 40-49 year old male driver in NSW without an extra driver under 25 years old.
+If you’re in the market for a car insurance policy, check out the table below which includes a snapshot of car insurance policies on Canstar’s database for each of a 25-29, 30-39 and 40-49 year old male driver in NSW without an extra driver under 25 years old, with links to providers’ websites.
 The results are sorted by Star Rating, then by provider name (alphabetically).
 Check upfront with your provider and read the PDS to confirm whether a particular policy meets your needs before deciding to commit to it.

 Average car insurance cost by age and state